arslanmusaddiq/1DT308-Introductory-Project/labs/5_iot_traffic_light.md

 When exceeding the data points, you may get ECONNRESET.

 ### Step 3. subscription and publishing
+Assumes Option 5, but works similarly for other Options but you need to find out how yourself.

-Now its time to communicate using a mqtt-library to adafruit.io( Option 5, but similar things for other Options but you need to find out) through the WiFi network.
+Now its time to communicate using a mqtt-library to adafruit.io through the WiFi network.
 First step is to verify that we got communication going in both directions.

 On https://io.adafruit.com/
 * Create a feed "myfeed" at https://io.adafruit.com/ADAFRUIT_USER_NAME/feeds (replace ADAFRUIT_USER_NAME with your username )